vjesticalab/VLabApp/doc/docs/general/tutorial.md

 By default, only files with a filename containing `_BF` (image with a unique bright-field channel) and ending with one of the supported file extensions (`.nd2`, `.tif`, `.tiff`, `.ome.tif`, `.ome.tiff`) are accepted.
 To modify this behavior, click on `▶` above the list and adjust the filters.

 By default, the output file (segmentation mask) is saved in the same folder as the input image.
 To save in another folder, check the "Use custom folder" checkbox in the "Output" panel and specify an output folder in the text box (use the <kbd>Browse</kbd> button, or drag and drop a folder from an external file manager).
 Output filename will correspond to the input filename with an additional `_vSM` suffix, optionally followed by a user defined suffix.
 The resulting output filename is shown below the suffix.
-For this tutorial, keep the default "Use input image folder" and leave the user suffix empty.
+For this tutorial, keep the default "Use input folder" and leave the user suffix empty.

 The "Options" panel contains several options specific to the this module (see [Segmentation module](../segmentation_module/reference.md) for more information).
 In the segmentation section, ensure that "Method" is set to "cellpose" and "Model type" is set to "User trained model".